mojomojo1/bootkon/TUTORIAL.md

   ml_datasets.ulb_fraud_detection_blake
 ```

 Go to the [BigQuery Console](https://console.cloud.google.com/bigquery) console again and open the dataset and table you just created.
 Click on `Query` and insert the following SQL query.
-Substitude `PROJECT_ID` with your project id:

 ```sql
 SELECT * FROM `<walkthrough-project-id/>.ml_datasets.ulb_fraud_detection_blake` LIMIT 1000;